ppiittii/SubwayBuilder_DE-Maps/README.md

 I was tired of waiting and decided to just port some of my maps to be compatible with v1.0.
 They are ready to be used with the [Map Manager](https://github.com/Kronifer/subwaybuilder-patcher/actions/workflows/build.yml).
 Simply add the .zips in the manager like with any other compatible map.
 See also [this installation guide](https://github.com/kaicardenas0618/Subway-Builder-Map-Directory/wiki/Installation-Guide).

+**IMPORTANT:** Because of issues with git lfs, please download every map individually.
+Do NOT download the generated zip from the code button, instead use the "download raw" function after clicking on the map.

 For maximum realism I recommend also using S-Bahn and Trams from [Valdotoriums Trains](https://github.com/Valdotorium/Valdotoriums_Trains).

 ## Quality